Install and configure a LAMP stack

 Reboot your Linode

-Run this operation to reboot your Linode to apply all updates.
+Run the Reboot a Linode operation to reboot your Linode and apply all updates.

 Test your Linode

-Open up a browser and point it to the public IP address for your Linode.
-You should see the index page that Apache2 ships with, which means it can fulfill requests.
-You're ready to go onto the next phase.
+Open up a browser on your local machine, and navigate to the public IP address for your Linode.
+You should see the default index page that Apache2 ships with.
+This means it can fulfill requests.

 2. Create a Virtual Host

-You should create a virtual host for your domain, even if you're only looking to host a single website on your Linode.
-This also makes it easier to update your site and add m ore domains later.
+Another best practice is to create a virtual host (also known as a vhost) for your domain, even if you're only looking to host a single website on your Linode.
+A virtual hosts lets one server run multiple sites, making it easier to update your site and add more domains later.

-4. Navigate to the default directory Apache2 uses to store website files:
+1. While logged into your primary instance, navigate to the default directory Apache2 uses to store website files, /var/www:

 cd /var/www

-5. Create a new directory for your site, using your domain name to make it easy to recognize, and then navigate into it.
-(We'll be using our example domain docasssociates throughout this tutorial.)
+2. Create and navigate into a new directory for your site, using your domain name to make it easy to recognize.
+Replace the example docasssociates with your own domain:

 mkdir docassociates.com